Tower of Saviors: Gameplay

 Players can also join Guilds, which allows them to collect keys through "Guild Missions", which allow them access to levels that contain rare cards.

 Plagiarism accusations

 Mad Head has been accused of plagiarism due to alleged gameplay similarities between it and Puzzle & Dragons.
 However, Terry Tsang Kin-chung, the CEO of Mad Head, has denied these allegations.

+On 26 May 2026, Mad Head released the promotional video of the new "Destined Khaganhood – Genghis Khan" character.
+However, part of the animation in the video was accused of AI-edited plagiarism, due to high similarities between it and the animation of a Wuthering Waves character, Hiyuki.
+The reflections on the shards of the Genghis Khan video was also the reflection of Hiyuki.
+After the discovery by the development team, the promotional video was made private.
+On 27 May 2026, the development team admitted and apologized for the similarity.